erlzhang/erl.im/_posts/2018-09-08-gitbook-made-of-jekyll-en.md

 end
 ```

-The original files should be stored in the dir `_books`.
+The original files should be stored in the directory `_books`.

-Frist, iterate the directories in `_books` and create instances of `BookPage` with the dir names.
+Frist, iterate the directories in `_books` and create instances of `BookPage` with the directory names.

 ```ruby
 dir = "_books"